 No smoking on property.

-Pets on leash is recommended due to close proximity to the lane and other neighborhood pets.
+Pets on leash recommended due to close proximity to the lane and other neighborhood pets.

-As you head down the gravel lane, find our pole barn on the right and take the second gravel turn in allowing you to swing around and back into the boondock spot adjacent to the barn lean to.
+You will turn in off a county road close to the Gaysport Bridge which has been closed due to structural concerns.
+As you head down the gravel lane, find our pole barn on the right and take the second turn in allowing you to swing around and back into the boondock spot adjacent to the barn lean to.
 Turning into the first one would be very tight and is guarded by a utility pole.

 Should you pass by Blue Rock Boondock heading down the lane there are a few driveways that could be used as a turnaround before the lane ends at the woods along the river.

 Blue Rock Boondock is situated about half way down a dead end gravel lane.
-Our road surface is dusty gravel and shared by other full and part time residents so please keep speed to under 15 MPH.
+The road surface is dusty and shared by other full and part time residents so please keep speed to under 15 MPH.

-There is ample space to park in front of the pole barn lean to or in the gravel turn around area.
-Please try not to block the overhead doors.
+There is ample space to park your tow vehicle in front of the pole barn lean to or in the gravel turn around area.
+Please do not block the overhead doors.